Khadijak92/Python-Analysis/PyPoll/README.md

 ## Prerequisites
 - Install Python on your device.
 You can download Python from python.org.
-- Locate CSV file named `election_data.csv` with columns "Date" and "Profit/Losses" in the "Resources" folder
+- Locate CSV file named `election_data.csv`.
+The CSV file should have a structure where each row represents a vote, and the candidate names are stored in a specific column.

 ## Files
 - main.py: The Python script for financial analysis.